-Here ship owning companies and shipyards, as the hubs, are coloured in dark red, and the other core components, i.e. ship equipment and ship designing and services, are coloured light red.
-Financial operations and other services as support industries are coloured in green, when raw materials and drilling activity are important industries for the supply chain, and coloured dark blue, when the periphery of the chain is coloured light blue.
+Here ship owning companies and shipyards, as the hubs, are colored in dark red, and the other core components, i.e. ship equipment and ship designing and services, are colored in light red.
+Financial operations and other services as support industries are colored in green, when raw materials and drilling activity are important industries for the supply chain, and colored dark blue when the periphery of the chain is colored in light blue.